Introduction

 - Irritability: Increased sensitivity to stress can lead to frustration or anger, making it tough to maintain healthy relationships.
 It’s common to feel overwhelmed when life gets too hectic.

-- Muscle Tension: Physical tightness or discomfort in your muscles often accompanies emotional distress.
+- Muscle tension: Physical tightness or discomfort in your muscles often accompanies emotional distress.
 This tension is a common sign of the toll that constant stress can take on your body.

-- Sleep Disturbances: Trouble falling asleep, staying asleep, or experiencing restless sleep can complicate recovery.
+- Sleep disturbances: Trouble falling asleep, staying asleep, or experiencing restless sleep can complicate recovery.
 Sleep is so crucial for mental health, and when it’s disrupted, it can feel like a never-ending cycle.

 Review Treatment Options for Unspecified Anxiety Disorder